 - Plan: The treatment component

 The primary goal of the SOAP note is to find out what is the matter with a patient, put a diagnosis to it, and then treat it.
-But that only deals with about 20% of what goes on in chronic illness.
+But that only deals with a small amount of what goes on in chronic illness.

 Simple, systematic approaches during a patient's visit can help that patient tap into their inherent healing capacity.
 The HOPE note is a different way to have a dialogue between patient and doctor.
 It stands for Healing Oriented Practices and Environments.
 The simple questions/tools below can quickly move toward more patient-centered, integrative healthcare and enhance healing for any patient with chronic pain.
 HOPE addresses;